 If the estate is bankrupt or if all the heirs are known and can easily be located, the estate can usually be wound up in one or two years.
 This time frame would only apply if the assets can easily be converted into cash and if there is no dispute or litigation between parties making claims against the estate.

 However, when all the heirs are not known or cannot be easily located, the time frame to wind up the estate will vary greatly.
-If The Public Trustee's Office is attempting to locate heirs of different generations and from different countries, the search may take a number of years.
+If The Public Guardian and Trustee's Office is attempting to locate heirs of different generations and from different countries, the search may take a number of years.

 If the deceased did not leave a valid will, a Manitoba law called The Intestate Succession Act sets out, in order, which next-of-kin are entitled to inherit.
 This type of estate is called an "intestate" estate.
 Next-of-kin who inherit from this type of estate are heirs.